subhashgunda/pcf-automation/README.md

     default_space: sandbox
     ```

-The user yml file can be used to add users to the UAA with specific OAuth roles.
+The user yml file can be used to add users to UAA with specific OAuth roles.
 The file may have one of the following formats.

 > Note that users added using this method will not be deleted if the file is removed.
 To ensure a user added using this method is deleted, first delete the file from source control and then delete the user manually via the CF CLI.